HenrikBechmann/react-super-simple-scroller/README.md

 This section is relevant if your cells have scrolling content.

 Moving containers around the DOM does not disturb the contained React component states, except for scroll positions.
-The reason is that when a container or its band parent are moved with DOM manipulations, the container or band element tree are momentarily detached from the DOM, before being re-attached to the DOM in a new location.
+The reason is that when a `container` or its `band` parent are moved with DOM manipulations, the `container` or `band` element tree are momentarily detached from the DOM, before being re-attached in a new location.

 Fortunately restoring scroll positions is relatively straightforward.